reszelaz/test-tango-lostevent/README.md

 actually pushed.

 ## Steps to reproduce the problem
-1. Register in Tango Database one DeviceServer DS with instance name `test` with 1 device of `DeviceLostEvent` class, with the name `test/devicelostevent/1`.
+1. Register in Tango Database one DeviceLostEvent DS with instance name `test` with 1 device of `DeviceLostEvent` class, with the name `test/devicelostevent/1`.
    ```console